gpoulet/FakeEmailServer/README.md

 # Fake Email Server

-Language : Java 8
-Build : Maven 3
+Fake Email Server which use Java 8 and Maven 3

 ## Build